Butterflies have often been the go-to for tattoo clients who want something softer.

 White: purification and new beginnings.

-Black: a storm on the horizon, something that has come to an end; a shadowy past.
+Black: something that has come to an end; a shadowy past.

 Red: in Scotland, a red butterfly is thought to be a witch in disguise; some people see this as a magical omen, others interpret it as evil.

 Yellow: happiness, optimism, and abundance.

 Purple: divinity and enlightenment.

 Blue Butterfly Tattoos

 Blue butterflies are some of the prettiest and most magical butterflies around.